lsst-dm/dmtn-185/index.rst

 What do we want?
 ----------------

-In this section we have drawn our examples from Data Management and the Telescope & Site groups as these are more familiar to the committee but our recommendations apply to all contributing software systems (including Camera, Facilities etc).
+In this section, we have drawn our examples from Data Management and the Telescope & Site groups as these are more familiar to the committee but our recommendations apply to all contributing software systems (including Camera, Facilities etc).

-In these contexts we want to know (and be able to reproduce) what telescope and instrument software versions were deployed when data taking occurred (such as wavefront sensing configurations, camera readout parameters, pointing models etc).
+In these contexts, we want to know (and be able to reproduce) what telescope and instrument software versions were deployed when data taking occurred (such as wavefront sensing configurations, camera readout parameters, pointing models etc).

-Similarly we want to know the contributing code and dependencies that went into the production of a sepcific data product.
+Similarly, we want to know the contributing code and dependencies that went into the production of a specific data product.

 What design do we have?
 -----------------------

-OSS-REQ-0122 specifies that the Data Management system will record provance of all its processing activities including software versions and hardware and operating system configurations used.
+OSS-REQ-0122 specifies that the Data Management system will record the provenance of all its processing activities including software versions and hardware and operating system configurations used.

 LIT-151 requested that the above requirement not be limited to Data Management, but no action was taken.

-In some cases we have developed software build/test/deploy chains that in practice guarantee a level of reproducibility (e.g. automated tagging of artifacts and a guarantee that the same tag cannot not be applied to two different artifacts).
+In some cases, we have developed software build/test/deploy chains that in practice guarantee a level of reproducibility (e.g. automated tagging of artifacts and a guarantee that the same tag cannot be applied to two different artifacts).

 What data paths do we have?
 ---------------------------

-Data paths to infromation that would lead to being able to recover a previous state of the system differs.
+Data paths to information that would lead to being able to recover a previous state of the system differs.
 Some examples are:

 -  Software version